KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

     }
 ```

-There is still a lot going on there, but placing each piece on it's own line makes a big difference.
+There is still a lot going on there, but placing each piece on its own line makes a big difference.
 I generally only do this when I get more than two comparisons or if I have to scroll to the right to read any of the ligic.

 ## Pre-calculating results